dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 Please make sure you have completed the [Setup section](../setup.html) with the Google Cloud option.

 1. Log onto your Google Cloud instance by opening a Google Cloud SDK shell.
-2. In the shell, type (or copy and paste) the following command, replacing "name-of-your-instance" with the name of the GCP machine that you recieved at the beginning of the workshop.
+2. In the shell, type (or copy and paste) the following command, replacing "00.00.00.00" with the IP address of the GCP machine that you received at the beginning of the workshop.
+You will user the username "rnaseq_user" and we will give you the password in the class.

 ~~~
-$ gcloud compute ssh --zone "us-east1-b" "name-of-your-instance" --project "jax-bioinfo-training-01"
+$ ssh rnaseq_user@00.00.00.00
 ~~~
 {: .bash}

-This may open a new window which will be a shell into your GCP instance.
+This will open a shell into your GCP instance.

 ## 2.2 Creating the workspace folder